Preventing Pneumonia

 Pneumococcal vaccine.
 There are approximately 98 different strains of pneumococcus bacteria (Streptococcus pneumoniae).
 PCV13 vaccine protects against 13 different strains of pneumococcus bacteria, while PPSV23 provides protection against 23 different serotypes.

-PCV13 vaccine is recommended for the following individuals:
+PCV13 vaccine can offer permanent protection and is recommended for the following individuals:

 • All adults aged 65 or over.